Edi Rama: Publications

 Rama is also an active writer.
-In 1992, while a professor at the Academy of Arts of Albania, Rama published a book with various notes together with publicist Ardian Klosi entitled Refleksione(Reflections).
+In 1992, while a professor at the Academy of Arts of Albania, Rama published a book with various notes together with publicist Ardian Klosi entitled Refleksione (Reflections).
 In 2009, Rama published a collection of personal notes and paintings in a book entitled Edi Rama.
 In November 2011, Rama published a reflection book on his years as mayor of Tirana entitled Kurban.

 Personal life

-Edi Rama was baptized as Catholic and identifies as Catholic.
+Rama was baptized as Catholic and identifies as Catholic.
 Regarding his religious beliefs at present, Rama has declared himself an agnostic stating that "I do not practice any faith other than to the self and other people, but I don't believe that the existence or non-existence of God is a matter that can ever be resolved by mortals."